-At the 9.30 parade on the 17th February the men of the Unit were informed that they moved to Criccieth by route march at 11.30 the same day and to have their luggage at the station by 11.00am.
-Despite the short notice, the Unit managed to pack up an march off at 11.30 under Col Davies.
-The move was not popular with the men as they had been treated well by the people of Porthmadoc and further more, there was no gas or electric lighting in Criccieth!
-The Unit’s office staff were left to pack up the H.Q. and to mach to Criccieth in the early afternoon while the 20 or so ‘sick, lame or lazy’ of the Unit were to do by train at 3.45pm alone with the baggage.
-48135 C W Jarman was again fortunate to be billeted with his 5 friends as at Portmadoc in a boarding house facing the sea where four men from the 3rd Field Ambulance (later the 131st Field Ambulance) where also billeted.
+At the 9.30 parade on the 17th February the men of the Unit were informed that they would move to Criccieth by route march at 11.30 the same day and to have their luggage at the station by 11.00am.
+Despite the short notice, the Unit managed to pack up and march off at 11.30 under Col Davies.
+The move was not popular with the men, as they had been treated well by the people of Porthmadoc and further more, there was no gas or electric lighting in Criccieth!
+The Unit’s office staff were left to pack up the H.Q. and to march to Criccieth in the early afternoon while the 20 or so ‘sick, lame or lazy’ of the Unit were to go by train at 3.45pm along with the baggage.
+48135 C W Jarman was again fortunate to be billeted with his 5 friends, as at Porthmadoc, in a boarding house facing the sea, where four men from the 3rd Field Ambulance (later the 131st Field Ambulance) where also billeted.
 48554 Pte George Henry Jickells records that the Unit marched the 5 miles from Porthmadoc to Criccieth on the 17th February 1915 where he was billeted in a house where the owner and landlady was the cousin of Mr David Lloyd George!

 Map of Wales showing the Unit’s locations in 1914/15

-The paperwork of the Unit was clearly taking a long time to complete as on the 18th, 48135 C W Jarman was again assigned to the Unit’s office to continue to getting the attestation papers of the men in the Unit in order over 3 months since they signed them in Cardiff on the 12th December.
-He was dispatched by Major Bickerton Edwards to the H.Q. of the 1st Welch Field Ambulance (later the 129th Field Ambulance) to find the papers of around 50 men (some St John men had mistakenly joined this unit and once they discovered that the St John Ambulance Brigade were forming a separate unit requested to be transferred across).
+The paperwork of the Unit was clearly taking a long time to complete, as on the 18th, 48135 C W Jarman was again assigned to the Unit’s office to continue getting the attestation papers of the men in the Unit in order.
+It was over 3 months since they signed them in Cardiff on the 12th December.
+He was dispatched by Major Bickerton Edwards to the H.Q. of the 1st Welch Field Ambulance (later the 129th Field Ambulance) to find the papers of around 50 men (some St John men had mistakenly joined this unit and once they discovered that the St John Ambulance Brigade were forming a separate unit, requested to be transferred across).

 Attestation front page of 48141 Pte William Gordon Jones